arbor-sim/nsuite/docs/running.rst

                                    ``PREFIX/output/validation``.
 =================================  ======================================================

-By default, the outputs for a validationt test run are stored in ``PREFIX/output/validation/SIMULATOR/MODEL/PARAM``, corresponding to an output format of ``%s/%m/%p``.
+By default, the outputs for a validation test run are stored in ``PREFIX/output/validation/SIMULATOR/MODEL/PARAM``, corresponding to an output format of ``%s/%m/%p``.
 Fields in the ``FORMAT`` string are substituted as follows: